Optimal Participation of Price-maker Battery Energy Storage Systems in Energy and Ancillary Services Markets Considering Degradation Cost: Formulation and Methodology

-The objective function (L1) determines the total operating cost of the system, considering energy and ancillary services provision.
-The decision variables of the LLP include the scheduled power outputs of each generating unit and each battery unit for energy, spinning reserve, regulation capacity, and regulation mileage provisions, during every market clearing interval.
+The objective function (L1) determines the system's total operating cost.
+The decision variables are the scheduled power of each generating/battery unit for energy, reserve, regulation capacity, and regulation mileage provisions.
 The LLP also determines the energy, reserve, regulation capacity, and regulation mileage prices for each battery unit.
-These scheduled power outputs (for the battery units) and MCPs serve as the inputs for the ULP.
+The battery's scheduled power and MCPs serve as inputs for the ULP.